Part of THROUGH OOZE and SLIME

 wood, plastic, cables and tubes, LED light

-during the exhibition from Jan.
+mushrooms were growing during the exhibition from Jan.
 18th - 31st

-photo taken on Jan.
-29th
+photo left taken on Jan.
+29th in Zagreb,

 Maaijke Middelbeek, Through ooze and slime